 Caps of the Soviet Army

 Due to the large number of caps in this category, I have subdivided the Army cap section into the four uniform periods described on my Uniform Periods page to the left.
 All caps on this page were worn during this period.
 However, certain uniform elements (including caps) often extended into succeeding uniform regulations.
-In most cases, I have placed these caps according to which uniform period they were introduced.
+In most cases, I have placed these caps according to the uniform period in which they were first introduced.
 A thumbnail image accompanies each cap description.
 Clicking on that thumbnail will bring up a larger, higher resolution image.

 1969-1991: M69 "Modernized" uniforms and their final updates

-Ministry of Defense uniform regulations developed in 1969 represented the most significant and far-reaching reform of Soviet Army and Navy uniforms since 1943.
+Ministry of Defense uniform regulations implemented in 1969 represented the most significant and far-reaching reform of Soviet Army and Navy uniforms since 1943.
 Virtually every type of officer and soldier uniform was affected, with an overall trend toward more modern and lighter fabrics, western design and added color and ornamentation.
-While generals' uniforms changed the least in these changes, it is safe to say that every service member began 1970 (the effective date of the M69 regulations) looking sharper - at least on paper - than his counterparts in 1968. ic
+While generals' uniforms changed the least in these changes, it is safe to say that every service member began 1970 (the effective date of the M69 regulations) looking sharper - at least on paper - than his counterparts in 1968.

-The light gray jacket and cap had been authorized for summer wear by generals since 1955 but until 1969 served as an alternative everyday service uniform in the summer.
+A light gray jacket and cap had been authorized for summer wear by generals since 1955 but until 1969 served as an alternative everyday service uniform in the summer.
 In 1969 regulations it was upgraded to a parade-walking out uniform intended for wear at formal (but not parade) military and civilian functions.
 Reflecting its more-exalted status, a wreath with 14 leaves was now embroidered onto the band, surrounding a gilt M55 general's cockade.
 Shown here is a cap belonging to either a Tank or Artillery general as identified by the black velvet band and red piping.
 The light gray crown is made from fine gabardine fabric.
 Note that the cords continue to be gold filigree and the visor is black lacquered fiberboard - NOT leather.